vincentlaguna/learn-c-cpp/README.md

 - Malloc, calloc and realloc
 - Structure pointers (basics)
 - Reading characters and strings from a .txt file
+- Writing characters and strings to a .txt file
 -

 What I have learned in C++: